 More people were treated for illness in hospitals than at home.

-Edward Jenner noted that milkmaids who had had cowpox did not get smallpox.
-He used this link to develop a vaccine against smallpox.
+Edward Jenner was another person who had a big impact on medicine in Britain.
+He noted that milkmaids who had had cowpox did not get smallpox.
+He used this fact to develop a vaccine against smallpox.
 James Phipps was given the vaccine then infected with smallpox.
 He did not catch the disease.
 However, people did not believe in the vaccination and it took time for the practice to be accepted.

 Edwin Chadwick published his ‘Report on the Sanitary Conditions of the Labouring Classes’.
 The report concluded that people living in cities had a lower life expectancy due to the filthy conditions.
 The report recommended that cities should have a Board of Health, that clean water should be available for all and that sewage should be disposed of through a sewer system.